drdna/MiniMonsterPlex/README.md

 * Build the Standard Sequential RAXML version listed in [Requirements](https://github.com/TrStans606/MiniMonsterPlex/blob/main/README.md#requirements) from source
 * The Stanard, SSE3, or AVX version will work.
 * Move the created exectuable to the MiniMonsterPlex directory
-* provide the exact name of the RAXML binary as the -r argument
+* Provide the exact name of the RAXML binary as the -r argument

 ## TreeBuilding with MLtree